Eurovision Song Contest 1956 Rankings

 Conclusion

 The interval act is a little bit of bird whistling accompanied by a piano.
-It’s suprisingly charming.
+It’s surprisingly charming.
 I liked it.

 Despite having taken place almost 70 years ago, it definitely feels like Eurovision.
 Some songs blend in a bit (though not a lot, having a producer-decided order helps a lot, which is why I prefer it to a random draw).
 I could see myself sitting in my living room, staring at the brand new television set, rooting for my favourite song.